 - 1) A completed online AAPI (APPIC's standard application) - 2) Cover letter stating your preferred training site(s) and why you are interested in those sites specifically.
 Applicants may indicate their interest in more than one site within the consortium without providing additional cover letters. - 3) A current Curriculum Vitae - 4) Three standardized reference forms, two of which must come from individuals who have directly supervised the applicant's work - 5) Official transcripts of all graduate coursework - 6) Supplementary Materials - a.
-One fully integrated assessment report - b.
-A one-page clinical case conceptualization
+A one-page clinical case conceptualization (must be appropriately de-identified) - b.
+One professional writing sample (e.g., diagnostic assessment or test assessment battery report) (must be appropriately de-identified)